bitcraze/crazyflie2-nrf-mbs/readme.md

 See readme.md of the crazyflie-nrf-firmware project for information about the nrf flash architecture.

-Compiling this project require to download and extract the Nordic Semiconductor S110 BLE stack package in the s110 folder.
-See s110/readme for exact version.
+Compiling requires the nRF51_SDK and S110 packages.

+        ./tools/build/download_deps.sh

+will download the zip and unpack is.
+If you want to download manually from the Nordic semiconductor website, you will find the details in s110/readme.

 License
 -------